rzeiler/kraftfahrzeuge/README.md

 ### Get Started

 > This app uses the Vue CLI to scaffold a basic skeleton for the app and multiple npm packages.
-Refer to the [tutorial](http://savvyapps.com/blog/definitive-guide-building-web-app-vuejs-firebase) to learn how to set up a production-ready version of this app using Vue CLI.
+Refer to learn how to set up a production-ready version of this app using Vue CLI.
 You will need node.js installed on your computer to run this app locally.
 Download it at https://nodejs.org/ if you haven't already.
 Follow the instructions below to get up and running.

 ``` bash
 # install dependencies